h8d13/Mac-G5-2005-Restore/README.md

 # Mac-G5-PowerPC_x64-Full-Restore

-Operating on this page is Debian based (Fienix OS)
+Operating system on this page is Debian based (Fienix OS).

 For Arch > More work, but cooler.
 [Here](https://github.com/h8d13/Mac-G5-2005-Restore/blob/main/ARCHPOWER.md)

 Checking for serials.